Cameron Meredith

-Cameron Meredith (born September 21, 1992) is a former American football wide receiver.
-He was signed by the Chicago Bears as an undrafted free agent in 2015.
-He played college football at Illinois State.
-He also played for the New Orleans Saints and New England Patriots.
-After showing potential as a solid starting wide receiver at the beginning of his tenure with the Bears, Meredith's career was derailed by a series of injuries (an ACL tear, an MCL strain, and a partially torn meniscus).
+Cameron Meredith (born September 21, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Illinois State Redbirds and was signed by the Chicago Bears as an undrafted free agent in 2015.
+Meredith also played for the New Orleans Saints and New England Patriots.
+After showing potential as a solid starting wide receiver at the beginning of his tenure with the Bears, his career was derailed by a series of injuries (an ACL tear, an MCL strain, and a partially torn meniscus).

-Early years
+Early life

 Meredith was a three-year letter winner in football, playing at quarterback for St. Joseph High School (Westchester, Illinois).
 His parents are Lonnie and Tonjua Meredith.

 College career

 Meredith attended and played college football for Illinois State.
 He redshirted his first season and then spent the 2011 and 2012 seasons as a backup quarterback.
 In 2013, he transitioned to wide receiver and led the team in receptions in both 2013 and 2014.
 In 2014, he led the team with 66 receptions for 1,061 yards receiving, with nine touchdowns in 15 games.
-Being a redshirt senior with no eligibility remaining, he entered the 2015 NFL Draft, but he was not invited to the NFL Combine.
+Being a redshirt senior with no eligibility remaining, he entered the 2015 NFL draft, but he was not invited to the NFL Combine.
 He impressed scouts at the Northwestern University pro day enough to earn several free agent offers.

 Professional career

 Chicago Bears

-During the 2015 NFL Draft, Meredith was the victim of a prank call, a person pretending to be New England Patriots head coach Bill Belichick stating that the team would be taking him with the 97th overall pick; instead, the Patriots took defensive end Geneo Grissom and Meredith went undrafted.
+During the 2015 NFL draft, Meredith was the victim of a prank call, a person pretending to be New England Patriots head coach Bill Belichick stating that the team would be taking him with the 97th overall pick; instead, the Patriots took defensive end Geneo Grissom and Meredith went undrafted.

 Meredith signed with the Chicago Bears as an undrafted free agent.